MUSIC | Teachers & Instructors - Mr. Combs

 Personal Interests & Hobbies

-- Volunteering on the worship tech team at church mixing audio and running media
+- Volunteering on the worship team at church, mixing audio and running media on the production side, as well as singing in the church choir.

-- Home improvement and building projects with his ever increasing collection of power tools.
+- Home improvement and building projects with his dad.